 One of the biggest challenges facing South Africans at present is how to adequately prepare for retirement in our volatile and unpredictable economy.

-As a result, many people are opting for more flexible investments that adapt to the ebbs and flows of the economy in order to future-proof their finances.
+As a result, many people are opting for more flexible investments that adapt to the ebbs and flows of the economy to future-proof their finances.
 One of the more popular of these options is buy-to-let property.
-Bill Rawson, Chairman of the Rawson Property Group, shares his top five reasons why.
+Here are the top five reasons why.

-This, he explains, allows investors to plan a rental portfolio that provides sufficient income to support them at today’s rates and know that it will continue to support them at the same level in 10, 15 or 50 years’ time.
+This allows investors to plan a rental portfolio that provides enough income to support them at today’s rates and know that it will continue to support them at the same level in 10, 15 or 50 years' time.

 While it may take a few years for a buy-to-let property to become profitable, between bank financing and rental returns it’s entirely possible to fund your investment predominantly with someone else’s cash.

 You’re very unlikely to be able to convince someone else to pay your retirement annuity or buy your shares, but you can get a bond for a property, and the rental income can help pay off that bond.
 That means you can finance a large portion of your retirement using rental capital – an option that’s simply not available with any other investment type.